kyverno/website/content/en/docs/Writing policies/mutate.md

 ---
-title: Mutate Resources
+title: Mutate Rules
 description: >
   Modify resource configurations.
-weight: 30
+weight: 40
 ---

 A `mutate` rule can be used to modify matching resources and is written as either a RFC 6902 JSON Patch or a strategic merge patch.